12 Inspiring African American Entrepreneurs And Their Businesses

 Madam CJ Walker.

 Madam CJ Walker was the first female self-made millionaire in America and a pioneering Black businesswoman.
 Madam CJ Walker Manufacturing Company produced and sold beauty and hair care products tailored to African American women.
-She made sure to invest in her employees, providing them with health benefits long before it was mandated by law.
+She invested in her employees, providing them health benefits long before the law mandated them.
 As a result, she served as an inspiration for African American entrepreneurs for generations to come.

 Janice Bryant Howroyd